open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 #.
 Insert a Neuropixels-PXI source processor into the signal chain.

 #.
 If using the Neuropixels-PXI as the digital reference  generating source, change the default selection on the sync control pull-down menu from :code:`INPUT` to :code:`OUTPUT`.
-Select the desired clock rate (default is 1Hz).
+Select the desired clock rate (default is 1 Hz).

 #.
 Insert a NIDAQ source processor into the signal chain.